title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 2. Open your browser at: http://localhost:5173/ Your app should be running.

-Declare two React Button components and display the user address and his balance.
+Declare two React Button components and display the user's address and his balance.

 Edit src/App.tsx file.